StuAtKong/kongpose/README.md

 ## Configuration

+The assumption is that Kong will be accessible via the api.kong.lan hostname.
+Ensure this resolves to the correct IP for where you will be running Kong.

+The docker-compose file expects to find the SSL certifcate pairs in the `./ssl-certs` and `./ssl-certs/hybrid` directories in this repository; these directories are mapped via docker volumes in the docker-compose file for Kong to access the certificates.
+There are two sets of certificates required, the first for HTTPS access to Kong Manager and the second is for Control Plane/Data Plane communication.

-Create the SSL certificates for the api.kong.lan hostname [here](ssl-certs/README.md)
+1) Create the SSL certificates for the api.kong.lan hostname [here](ssl-certs/README.md)

-Create the hybrid CP/DP certs [here](ssl-certs/hybrid/README.md)
+2) Create the hybrid CP/DP certs [here](ssl-certs/hybrid/README.md)

 ## Start containers